SNMP Trapping

 | Traps | Device → Zabbix | Event-driven | Interface down trap | Instant alerts, low load | Requires trap daemon, can miss events |

-SNMP Traps flow in Zabbix
+SNMP flows in Zabbix

 flowchart TB